Three bodies found in search for tourists who disappeared in Mexico

 Australian brothers Jake and Callum Robinson and their friend Carter Rhoad, from the United States, were reported missing after failing to show up to their accommodation in Baja California on Saturday 27 April.

-After three people were arrested, authorities have now reportedly found their bodies.
+Three people have been arrested and authorities have now reportedly found bodies.

-The discovery was made at La Bocana, a popular fishing and camping destination near Ensenada, CBS 8 reported.
+The grim discovery was made at La Bocana, a popular fishing and camping destination near Ensenada, CBS8reported.

 The Baja California attorney general is yet to formally announce the news.